stevechctw/cvDetect/README.md

-# cvDetect : simple OpenCV detections for R
+# cvDetect : Simple OpenCV Detections for R
 Simple R package for OpenCV face/hand/finger detection demo, with the help of Rcpp package.
 Currently Windows only.

 (Also check http://steve-chen.tw/?p=737  (Traditional Chinese page) )